falc0039/Rock-Paper-Scissor/pseudocode.md

 A function needs to be created for the user, that includes the prompt and checks and makes sure the user enters a valid value and then returns that value.

 Then the two return values, from the cpu and the player, need to be compared to determine and return the winner.

+To play a best of five:
+create variable to hold the number of times played create variables for user and cpu score put the other code inside this function of game of five add points to score of cpu and player if they win loop over a playround function that plays one round, until five rounds are played